pmourlanne/fiqs/docs/index.rst

 The fiqs project is hosted on `GitHub <https://github.com/pmourlanne/fiqs>`_

 To run the tests on your machine use this command: ``python setup.py test`` Some tests are used to generate results output from Elasticsearch.
-To run them you will need to run a docker container on your machine: ``docker run -d -p 8200:9200 -p 8300:9300 elasticsearch:5.0.2`` and then run ``py.test -k docker``.
+To run them you will need to run a docker container on your machine: ``docker run -d -p 8200:9200 -p 8300:9300 elasticsearch:6.8.6`` and then run ``pytest -k docker``.

 Contents